kavyashreesiri/Information_Vis-HW2/README.md

 * Using Nearest neighbor
-  This method alots a cluster to any pair of strings that are closer than a certain threshold value There are two methods provided calculate distance between a pair of strings.They are:
+  *This method allots a cluster to any pair of strings that are closer than a certain threshold value *There are two methods provided calculate distance between a pair of strings.
+   *They are:
    *Levenshtein Distance- calculates least number of edit operations that are reqiuired to change one string to another *PPM-Uses Kolmogrov complexity to estimate 'Similarity' between strings.

 Below is the Summary of results obtained from Nearset Neighbour method: